XDATA-Year-3/geoapp/docs/dataSources.rst

 * **Taxicab Trips - NYC**
     All of the New York city trip data is from taxi cabs in 2013 or 2014.
-This includes all yellow cab trips in Mahattan for 2013, and some of the green cab trips in the outer boroughs from mid 2013 to mid 2014.
+This includes all yellow cab trips in Manhattan for 2013, and some of the green cab trips in the outer boroughs from mid 2013 to mid 2014.
 The data includes pickup and dropoff  locations and time, plus a variety of other data.
-Around 173 million yellow cab trips and 6 millions green cab trips are in the database.
+Around 170 million yellow cab trips and 8 millions green cab trips are in the database.

     Note that the yellow cab information is missing about half of the data for